The Resistance Cover Art

 Michael placed a reassuring hand on her shoulder, feeling her tremble.

-“The compound I gave you last week…any analysis?”
+“The compound I provided last week—any analysis?”

 She checked her watch.
 “Thirty seconds.
 There’s a weapons test at 1400 hours using drones.”